Germany: CDU's Armin Laschet has party support for chancellor candidacy | DW | 12.04.2021

 The leaders of Germany's biggest conservative party support Armin Laschet to succeed Angela Merkel as chancellor candidate at the next election.
 But the CSU's Markus Söder has not yet given up.

-The state parties of Germany's Christian Democratic Union (CDU) stood behind their party's national leader, Armin Laschet, to stand as candidate for chancellor in national elections set for September, it emerged on Monday following a meeting in Berlin.
+The regional parties of Germany's Christian Democratic Union (CDU) stood behind their national leader, Armin Laschet, as candidate for chancellor in elections set for September, the party decided on Monday following a meeting in Berlin.

-At a press conference on Monday, CDU General Secretary Paul Ziemiak confirmed what many expected: That Laschet enjoyed "broad support" among the regional CDU parties and would be hoping to press their choice on smaller CSU.
+At a press conference, CDU General Secretary Paul Ziemiak confirmed what many expected: That Laschet enjoyed "broad support" among the regional CDU parties.

 The news gives Laschet an important boost, but the final decision on the candidacy has not yet been made, as Laschet's rival, Markus Söder, Bavarian state premier and leader of the CDU's sister party, the Christian Social Union (CSU), refused to give up his own potential claim to the candidacy, which he had declared on Sunday.

+After its own meeting on Monday afternoon, the CSU declared unanimously that they would back their leader for the candidacy.
+According to the Reuters agency, Söder said that the support of the CDU regional parties was not an adequate mandate: One had to "go wider into the party" to determine who should be be the CDU/CSU candidate.

-That has set the scene for a week of uncertainty for the CDU/CSU alliance: Söder currently enjoys more popularity than Laschet among the German population at large — and among CDU voters, but Laschet appears to have the overwhelming backing of the CDU leadership.
-So far, only the Berlin CDU has publicly supported Söder's candidacy.
+That has set the scene for a week of uncertainty for the CDU/CSU alliance: Söder currently enjoys more popularity than Laschet among the German population at large — and among CDU voters — but Laschet appears to have the overwhelming backing of the CDU leadership.
+So far, only the Berlin branch of the CDU has publicly supported Söder's candidacy.

 On Monday afternoon, Laschet told reporters that he would speak to Söder during the day, noting pointedly that 15 CDU state parties were unified in wanting a quick decision.